kopia/kopia/site/content/docs/Features/_index.md

 * Multiple users or computers can share the same repository: if different users have the same files, the files are uploaded only once to the repository thanks to deduplication.
 In other words, Kopia supports repository-level deduplication whereas many other software deduplicate files only within the same backup/snapshot.

-> NOTE: There is currently no access control mechanism when users/computers share the same repository -- each user/computer can see the backed up data of all the other users/computers, so be sure you trust the other users/computers if you share a repository with someone else.
-Note that this only applies when multiple users/computers know the repository password and are backing up to the same repository.
-People who do not know the password are not able to see your backed up data because Kopia uses [end-to-end 'zero knowledge' encryption](#end-to-end-zero-knowledge-encryption).
+> NOTE: Kopia allows one password per repository.
+Thus, if you share a repository with someone else, then you must also share your password with them.
+Repository passwords are [used to encrypt your data](../faqs/#how-do-i-enable-encryption).
+Therefore, make sure you trust all the other users/computers that you share a repository with, because they will have access to your password and data!

 ### Policies Control What and How Files/Directories are Saved in Snapshots